I thought topic would a useful post for readers, and hope you’ll suggest other resources.

 But there’s no point in shying away from changes, says Stewart.
-“The way that we communicate has changed dramatically over the past five to 10 years: why shouldn’t the way we communicate with parents reflect this?”
+“The way that we communicate has changed dramatically over the past five to 10 years: why shouldn’t the way we communicate with parents reflect ?”

 “Parent engagement is paramount,” adds Thomas.
 “The more parents are involved in children’s learning, the more children want to do better and the harder they work.”

-Parental Involvement: A Neglected Resource is an ASCD post sharing some ways to develop parent involvement with technology.
-I’ve got to say that I’ve got some questions about how effective the tools and strategy described there really are but, nevertheless, I’ll add it to this list.
+Parental Involvement: A Neglected Resource is an ASCD post some ways to develop parent involvement with technology.
+I’ve got to say that I’ve got some questions about how effective the tools and strategy described there really are but, nevertheless, I’ll add it to list.
 I’ll let readers make the call.

 Ways To Use Technology To Engage With Parents is a useful short article at EdTechReview.